Gilgamesh Flood Tablet

 “Gilgamesh, where are you hurrying to?
 You will never find that life for which you are looking.
 When the gods created man they allotted him death, but life they retained in their keeping.
 As for you, Gilgamesh, fill your belly with good things; day and night, night and day, dance and be merry, feast and rejoice.
 Let your clothes be fresh, bathe yourself in water, cherish the little child that holds your hand, and make your wife happy in your embrace; for this too is the lot of man.”

 ― The Epic of Gilgamesh

-A flood or deluge myth is a narrative in which a great flood, sent by a deity destroys civilisation.
-Parallels are often drawn between the flood waters of these myths and the primaeval waters found in certain creation myths, The flood waters are often described as a measure for the cleansing of humanity, in preparation for rebirth.
+A flood or deluge myth is a narrative in which a great flood is sent by a deity to destroy civilization.
+Parallels are often drawn between the floodwaters of these myths and the primeval waters found in certain creation myths.
+The floodwaters are often described as a measure for the cleansing of humanity in preparation for rebirth.

 - Mesopotamian flood stories,

 - Chinese mythology,

 - K’iche’ and Maya peoples in Mesoamerica,

 - Lac Courte Oreilles Ojibwa tribe of Native Americans in North America,

 - Muisca, and Cañari Confederation, in South America, Africa,